Types of Walkers for the Elderly: Do You Know All 10?

 #10 – Knee Walkers

 Knee walkers look and work differently than the other types of walkers for the elderly.
 Another name for these is knee scooters because the user supports their weight on one knee.
 The main purpose of this type of walker is to temporarily support an injured lower leg while the user walks with the other leg.
 It is common for knee walkers to be used on a temporary basis for someone with a broken leg or foot ulcers.
 These walkers have handlebars and are sometimes even steerable.
-Read more about knee walkers in this helpful guide.
+Often, knee scooters are used in place of crutches for longer periods of outdoor use like walks, shopping, etc. Read more about knee walkers in this helpful guide.

 Walkers: Frequently Asked Questions